Ummuhan-web/SONAR/README.md

 ## Reusability:
 This template can be reused for additional Availability Zones by importing the respective subnets in the same region.

-# Explanation of CloudFormation Outputs
+# Explanation of Infra CloudFormation Outputs

 The following outputs are provided by the CloudFormation template for the infrastructure: